James4Ever0/rdpy3/README.md

 ## Build

-rdpy3is fully implemented in python, except the bitmap decompression algorithm which is implemented in C for performance purposes.
+rdpy3 is fully implemented in python, except the bitmap decompression algorithm which is implemented in C for performance purposes.

 ### Dependencies